4 Ways to Propagate Hoyas

 The 2nd way I’ve tried but haven’t had any success with and that is by leaf cutting.
 I’ve had leaves fall of my Hoyas when repotting and was curious as to whether this method would work for me.
 The leaves start to root after 5 or 6 weeks but there was no new growth action at all, and I waited a full year.

 I started some leaf cuttings again a few months ago, just know that the petiole has to be attached, and once again they all rooted fairly quickly.
 I’ve read quite a few things about propagation by leaf cuttings and the camp is definitely divided.
-A handful say they have success with this method and the rest say “no go”.
+A handful say they have success with this method and the majority say “no go” – a new plant never appears.
 I understand that even if you can get new growth to appear, it’s not true to the parent plant.
 Ixnay on this method also.

 These single Hoya leaves all rooted in a terra cotta saucer.
 This method also takes too time in my book.